microsoft/dotnet-framework-docker/.github/ISSUE_TEMPLATE/releases/vs-tools-release.md

 1. - [ ] Confirm images have been ingested by MCR
 1. - [ ] Confirm READMEs have been updated in Docker Hub for [microsoft-dotnet-framework](https://hub.docker.com/_/microsoft-dotnet-framework)
 1. - [ ] Confirm build for [dotnet-docker-framework-samples](https://dev.azure.com/dnceng/internal/_build?definitionId=374) (internal MSFT link) was queued.
 This will be queued automatically by [dotnet-docker-tools-check-base-image-updates](https://dev.azure.com/dnceng/internal/_build?definitionId=536) when it detects that the product images have been updated (detection runs on a schedule).
-Alternatively, you can manually queue the samples build.
+Alternatively, you can manually queue the samples build but wait until the image info changes from the product images have been mirrored to the [dotnet-versions repo](https://dev.azure.com/dnceng/internal/_git/dotnet-versions) in order to take advantage of build caching.
 1. - [ ] Confirm sample images have been ingested by MCR
 1. - [ ] Confirm `Last Modified` field has been updated in Docker Hub for [microsoft-dotnet-framework-samples](https://hub.docker.com/_/microsoft-dotnet-framework-samples/)
 1. - [ ] Deallocate any extra scale set build agent machines if necessary